VlaamseKunstcollectie/culturize-groeningemuseum/README.md

-# culturize-groeningemuseum
+# CultURIze-based PURLs for the Groeningemuseum
-CultURIze server config files for Groeningemuseum.
+Nginx server configuration files from CultURIze.